 HPN has established standards and mechanisms to assure the accessibility of primary care, specialty care, behavioral health care and member services.
-Standards include but not limited to:
+Standards include but are not limited to:

 - 1. Preventive care appointments

-- 2. Regular and Routine care appointments
+- 2. Regular and routine care appointments

 - 3. Urgent care appointments

 - 4. Emergency care

 - 5. After-hours care

 - 6. Telephone service

 HPN's affiliated Medical Groups shall comply with all Federal and State accessibility guidelines.
 We will conduct annual access to care audits using the standards to implement and measure improvements made in performance.
-Our contracted behavioral healthcare practitioners conduct annual access to care audits and quarterly telephone screening and triage audits.